 Study abroad options are available through the CCCU (Council of Christian Colleges and Universities), of which Multnomah University is an affiliate member.
 CCCU offers culture-shaping programs in the USA as well as culture-crossing programs in Australia, China, Latin America, the Middle East, England, Russia, and Uganda.
+Options are also available through Veritas and Go.Ed study abroad organizations taking students to many nations to pursue experiential opportunities while working on their degrees.
 For further information contact the Academic Dean's office.

-In addition, annual campus based short-term study abroad opportunities (to Europe and Latin America) are available through the History and Global Studies departments.
+In addition, annual campus based short-term study abroad opportunities (to Europe and Latin America) are available through the History, Global Studies and Youth Ministries departments.
 Contact department chairs for more information.